ilya2204/ng-visibility/README.md

 Default value is `0`.

 ### ngBecameVisible
-`ngBecameVisible` allows you to know when an element becomes visible.
+`ngBecameVisible` allows you to know when an element became visible.
 The event is triggered only once and the element visibility tracking stops.

 `threshold` input is the same as `ngVisibility`.
 ## Install